 Menstruating adds up, financially and packing the physical supplies.
-Having to carry even one month’s supply of products takes up a lot of precious space.
+Having to carry even one month’s supply of products takes up a lot of precious space in your backpack.

 Another challenge is that buying menstrual products can be difficult depending on where you’re traveling.

-I invested in a menstrual cup when I started traveling so I didn’t have to sacrifice the space in my bag.
+Avoid all of this hassle by using reusable period products.
+It’s a one-time cost that saves a massive amount of money and waste.
+Personally, I invested in a Diva Cup when I started traveling so I didn’t have to sacrifice the space in my bag.
 The sustainable travel element was just a side perk, and now I’ll never go back.

-Taking care of your health makes for better travel (and life), and also helps prevent waste.
+Taking care of your health and being proactive about minimizing illness also minimizes waste.

 It was expensive, stressful and wasteful.

 Take a multivitamin.
 Take good care of yourself.
 And take some travel wellness items as well.
 For specific instructions, you should consult your doctor.
 Which I am not (*internet disclaimer*).

 My routine: I take a generic One A Day Multivitamin for Women.
 You can buy generic versions even cheaper from Target or Walgreens.